Nitrogen2Oxygen/SaveFileSync/README.md

 ## Roadmap
 Currently, the first release is in development.
 The following major features need to be completed:
-* Server functionality with WebDav/Google Drive
+* Server functionality with Google Drive
-* Proper sync logic, both manual and automatic syncing
+* Automatic sync logic
 * Finalized UI design
-* Proper storage of client data and management of credentials
-* Infinity bug fixes
+* Infinity bug fixes!!!

 ## Contributing
 Anyone is welcome to contribute to the project.